LACMIP/emu/docs/_documentation/catalogue.md

     - *Type*: Indicate what kind of type the specimen is according to the publication.
 "Unpublished type" is reserved for specimens referenced in theses, dissertations, and historic manuscripts that will never be published.

 Original Nature
 : A controlled vocabulary recording the kind of fossil present.
-It is possible to record more than one value (one per row), e.g. if you have a specimen lot that includes the body fossil as well as a cast of it.
+It is possible to record more than one value (one per row), e.g. if you have a specimen lot that includes the body fossil as well as a cast or latex peel associated with it.
 Vocabulary includes:
     - "body fossil"
     - "cast"
     - "compression fossil"